mateo-meillon/chess-js/README.md

 ### Known issues
 - When the size of the window is changed, the positions of the figures change.
 Are therefore no longer on their squares
-- The position of the figures when dragging must be calculated correctly again
+- (fixed) The position of the figures when dragging must be calculated correctly again

 ### Work in progress
 - Database connection